Why Warehousing in Europe Gets Complicated Fast (And How WMS Fixes It)

 According to industry research by McKinsey, digital logistics capabilities and data-driven supply chains are becoming essential for companies managing complex, multi-country operations.

-Compliance is one of the defining challenges of operating warehouses in Europe.
 Businesses must navigate VAT regulations across multiple countries, maintain accurate import and export documentation, and ensure that operational systems align with data protection requirements such as GDPR.

-As the operations in the warehouse expand, maintaining compliance becomes more complex as operations scale.
 Any small mistake in the documentation process could lead to the disruption of operations.

 Order fulfillment is also an additional complexity that organizations face.
 Managing various customers' shipments across international boundaries and selecting the appropriate warehouse to ship out products while maintaining precision is difficult.

 For 3PL providers, these challenges are further complicated by the need to track warehouse activities for billing and reporting across multiple clients.
-Why Manual Warehouse Systems Fail for Multi-Country Operations in Europe Traditional warehouse processes are not designed for multi-country operations.
-While spreadsheets and manual workflows may work at a smaller scale, they quickly become ineffective as operations grow.

 In the absence of a centralized solution, the warehouse operations team lacks real-time information on inventory, faces challenges in coordinating operations across multiple warehouses, and lacks access to meaningful operational insights.